brainy-bug/zuri-task__portfolio-api/README.md

 About: The about me page should contain brief information about you
 Contact: The contact page should contain links to your social media

--The base URL of the app should render the homepage -There should be a /home route that redirects to the base of your app
+- The base URL of the app should render the homepage
+- There should be a /home route that redirects to the base of your app